aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

 \paragraph*{Other strategic decisions}

-Risk can also follow out of the chosen strategy, according to some of the points mentioned in previous sections.
+Risk can also result from the chosen strategy, as discussed in the previous sections.
 Are we using new, hard to implement technologies?
-Are we developing in-house and do we have the know-how?
-If we are using AIaas, is there a price guarantee for the future?
+Will the system be developed in-house and does the organization have the necessary know-how to do so?
+If AIaas will be used, is there a price guarantee for the future?
 Is the AI team integrated into the organization, and do they have access to data across departments?
-Are we tackling a new task that nobody has tried before, or is it something established, like face identification?
-For each identified AI system that the organization wants to implement, we can plot the trade-off in a graph, so that we understand the total amount of risk for each potential project.
+Is a new task being tackled that nobody has tried before, or is it an established task, like face identification?
+Finally, for each identified AI system that the organization wants to implement, the trade-off between risk and benefits can be plotted in a graph for each potential project.